1. Learn your energy style

 Do you love smart home gadgets?
 We do, too, but they can sip electricity continuously.
 The Sense app compares your home energy usage to similar homes, and you can see how your Always On compares, too.
 If it’s higher than average, take steps to get it under control.

 Are you the data guru in your family?
-The Trends tab in the Sense app breaks down your home’s usage in a variety of ways.
+The Dashboard tab in the Sense app breaks down your home’s usage in a variety of ways.
 Having real-time and historical home data can guide you to bigger savings.

 Are you the fix-it person in your home?
 Check the Devices tab and drill down into individual devices to get to know their energy patterns and costs.
 Changes in energy patterns over time can indicate that something is about to break down.
 Some users have prevented costly repairs (or upgrades) with high-usage alerts in the Sense app notifying them of a potential issue before it was too late.